 Advertise the benefits

 Whenever you want to advertise any product, start with the benefits.

-People at the end of the day need to know what they will benefit from your product.
-EdgeRank may not favor you much on this but you may make a few sales.
+People need to know what they will benefit from your product.
+EdgeRank may not favor you much on this, but you may make a few sales.

 Post your blog links

 Whenever you write a new blog post, make sure you post it on your Facebook profile, pages, and groups.
 Of course, start with the benefits.
 Inside the blog post, include affiliate links, calls to action, names of products and calls to add people to your mailing list.
 This way, some of your Facebook friends will turn into leads and eventually customers.

 You can do proper affiliate marketing on Facebook.
 By proper affiliate marketing, I mean referring people to real products that offer real value.
 I’m saying this since there are people who join fake “affiliate marketing campaigns” that lead to absolutely nowhere — such as links to “Public Likes” and “TaskToJob”, which are already epic failures that led to premium tears.

 Below are some tips on how to do proper affiliate marketing: